joseph-mpo-yeti/Flixster/README.md

 # Flixster
-Flixter is an app that allows users to browse movies from the [The Movie Database API](https://developers.themoviedb.org/).
+Flixster is an app that allows users to browse movies from the [The Movie Database API](https://developers.themoviedb.org/).

 ## Flixster Part 1